quanghieu31/statistical-learning/literature-review-implementation/variable-selection/1-guyon-elisseeff-2003.md

 - **principle of the method**: variable ranking involves scoring input variables based on their relevance to the output. high scores indicate valuable variables. this method is a preprocessing step and is computationally efficient, as it only requires computing and sorting scores. even if not optimal, it is robust against overfitting and scales well with large data.
 - **correlation criteria**: for continuous outcomes, the pearson correlation coefficient is used to measure linear relationships between variables and the target. ranking variables by the square of this coefficient (r(i)²) emphasizes linear fit quality. this can be extended to classification problems, linking to criteria like fisher’s criterion or the t-test.
-- **single variable classifiers**: variables can be ranked based on their predictive power using a classifier built with a single variable. metrics like error rate, false positive/negative rates, and roc curves are used to evaluate predictive power.
+- **single variable classifiers (not simply correlation, and for all conti and categ)**: variables can be ranked based on their predictive power using a classifier built with a single variable. metrics like error rate, false positive/negative rates, and roc curves are used to evaluate predictive power.
 - **information theoretic ranking criteria**: mutual information measures the dependency between each variable and the target. estimating mutual information can be challenging, particularly for continuous variables, due to the difficulty in estimating probability densities. discretization or non-parametric methods like parzen windows can be used to approximate these densities.

 # 3. Examples/assessment of selecting subsets of variables that together have good predictive power

-as opposed to their individual power
+interaction, as opposed to their individual power

 ## Can Presumably Redundant Variables Help Each Other?

 key concept: variable redundancy and feature selection

-**variable ranking**: this is a method used in feature selection to rank variables based on their importance to the model. however, this method can sometimes lead to selecting variables that are redundant (i.e., they don't add new information to the model).
+- **variable ranking**: this is a method used in feature selection to rank variables based on their importance to the model. however, this method can sometimes lead to selecting variables that are redundant (i.e., they don't add new information to the model) => remove multicollinearity first? but what if there are powerful interactions?

-**redundant subset**: if you pick a bunch of variables that give you the same information, you might end up with a bigger set of features than you need, and this might not improve your model's performance.
+- **redundant subset**: if you pick a bunch of variables that give you the same information, you might end up with a bigger set of features than you need, and this might not improve your model's performance.

-the experiment:

-**figure 1 (a)**: imagine you've got two variables (let's call them `x1` and `x2`) and you’re trying to classify data points into two classes. in this setup, the variables are independently and identically distributed (i.i.d.), which means they’re drawn from the same distribution and don’t influence each other.
+**Case 1**: imagine two variables (`x1` and `x2`) and we’re trying to classify data points into two classes.
+In this setup, the variables are iid, which means they’re drawn from the same distribution and also don’t influence each other.

-**scatter plot**: the data points are plotted based on these two variables, with the classes centered at coordinates (-1, -1) and (1, 1).
+- **scatter plot**: the data points are plotted based on these two variables, with the classes centered at coordinates (-1, -1) and (1, 1).

-**observation**: the scatter plot suggests that each variable on its own might not clearly separate the classes.
+- **observation**: the scatter plot suggests that each variable on its own might not clearly separate the classes.

-the twist: combining variables improves separation
+Twist: combining variables improves separation

-**figure 1 (b)**: now, what happens if you rotate the plot by 45 degrees? this rotation is a clever way of showing that combining these two variables can actually improve class separation.
+**Case 2**: now, what happens if rotate the plot by 45 degrees? this rotation is a clever way of showing that combining these two variables can actually improve class separation.

-**improved separation**: after rotation, the separation between the two classes along the x-axis is now better by a factor of √2. this improvement happens because the combination (or averaging) of these two i.i.d. variables reduces the noise (variance) in the data.
+- **improved separation**: after rotation, the separation between the two classes along the x-axis is now better by a factor of √2. this improvement happens because the combination (or averaging) of these two i.i.d. variables reduces the noise (variance) in the data.

-conclusion: redundant variables aren’t always redundant!
+Conclusion: redundant variables aren’t always redundant!

-**why this matters**: even though these variables seem redundant on their own (since they are i.i.d.), combining them can still lead to better performance because of noise reduction. this means that adding variables, even if they seem redundant, can sometimes improve the model by making the class separation clearer.
+- **why this matters**: even though these variables seem redundant on their own (since they are i.i.d.), combining them can still lead to better performance because of noise reduction. this means that adding variables, even if they seem redundant, can sometimes improve the model by making the class separation clearer.

 ## How Does Correlation Impact Variable Redundancy?